ryansolid/babel-plugin-jsx-dom-expressions/README.md

 <MyComp param={( dynamic() )} other={ static } />
 ```

 Components may have children.
 This is available as props.children.
-It will either be the value of a single expression child or it will be a DOM node(Fragment in case of multi-children) which can be rendered.
-Children are always evaluated lazily upon access (like dynamic properties).
+It may be a node, a function, or a string, or an array of the aforementioned.
+Non-expression children like DOM nodes are set to evaluate lazily (upon access by default).
+For single expressions you must use {( )} to have the same behaviour.

 ## Fragments

 This plugin also supports JSX Fragments with `<></>` notation.
-However they use a Persistent Fragment based on [Document Persistent Fragment](https://github.com/WebReflection/document-persistent-fragment).
-Look at your specific libraries documentation to learn how to include the polyfill.
+These will be compiled to arrays.
+The fragment syntax provides the convenience of being able to use the template syntax to wrap expressions.

 ## Work in Progress